 In namespace FlyController.Model.Error there are objects that manage exceptions throughout the application.
 Errors can be of two types: derived from CommonApi and derived from the system.

-For more information on the composition of the errors read chapter Error Management in the manual "OnTheFly UserGuide".
+The chapter "Error Management" of "OnTheFly UserGuide" contains informations about the composition of the errors".

-To generate an exception and create your own error message simply write anywhere in the source code the following statement:
+To generate an exception and create a custom error message is necessary to write the following statement anywhere in the source code::